WellthCare

-How are maternity and pediatric care covered under healthcare benefits?
+How maternity and pediatric care get covered under healthcare benefits

-Maternity and pediatric care are foundational components of a comprehensive healthcare benefits package, governed by a mix of employer plan design, federal mandates, and state regulations.
+Maternity and pediatric care are core components of a comprehensive healthcare benefits package, governed by a mix of employer plan design, federal mandates, and state regulations.
 Traditionally, coverage is provided through the employer's selected major medical plan (e.g., PPO, HMO, or High-Deductible Health Plan), which includes benefits for prenatal visits, delivery, postnatal care, and well-child visits.
-However, the landscape is evolving beyond simple insurance reimbursement.
-Innovative models like WellthCare are emerging, which structurally redesign benefits to turn preventive care-including key maternity and pediatric services-into immediate value and long-term wealth for employees, while simultaneously controlling employer costs.
+But things are changing.
+New models like WellthCare are emerging that structurally redesign benefits to turn preventive care (including key maternity and pediatric services) into immediate value and long-term wealth, while controlling employer costs.

 Standard Coverage Frameworks and Mandates

 Under the Affordable Care Act (ACA), all non-grandfathered health plans must cover a set of essential health benefits without cost-sharing.
-This is the bedrock of modern maternity and pediatric coverage.
+This is the foundation of modern maternity and pediatric coverage.

 • Maternity & Newborn Care: This includes prenatal and postnatal doctor visits, gestational diabetes screening, labor and delivery services, and breastfeeding support and supplies.
 Deductibles, co-pays, and coinsurance apply based on the plan's design.